1. The Registrar and Registry Contact

 Contact person: Jussi Ahtikari, CTO

-The Register deals with the Personal Data (hereinafter referred to as "the Customer") of Clients and Customers of the Data Transfer Service of Liikennevirta Ltd. (hereinafter referred to as "the Company”).
+The Register deals with the Personal Data (hereinafter referred to as "the Customer") of Clients and Customers of the Data Transfer Service of Virta (Liikennevirta Oy). (hereinafter referred to as "the Company”).

 4. Purposes and basis for processing